UMAprotocol/UMIPs/UMIPs/omnibus-3-collateral.md

 ### Security Considerations

 Chain Games smart contracts were audited by HackenProof before deploying on main net, but the audit does not appear to be publicly available.
 The Chain Games operates on a Non-Custodial model, reducing exposure to users.
-The white paper can be found Here for additional details.
+The whitepaper can be found [here](https://chaingames.io/wp-content/uploads/2020/10/WP_CHAINGAME_26_Sep_2020.pdf) for additional details.
 As mentioned above, CHAIN has a deflationary measure built in, which should serve to stabilize the value of this token in the future.

 Relative to most fiat currencies, CHAIN is much more volatile and is very nascent in the Ethereum ecosystem.
 Contract developers should exercise caution when parameterizing EMP contracts using CHAIN as a collateral currency.